Photographer shares shots of men taking down the mysterious Utah monolith

-Last week the internet went crazy when a strange 2001: A Space Odyssey-esque metal monolith was spotted in the Utah desert.
-Then, as mysteriously as it showed up, the strange metal object went missing.
+Last week the internet went crazy when a strange 2001: A Space Odyssey-esque monolith was spotted in the Utah desert.
+Then, as mysteriously as it showed up, the strange metal object disappeared.

 The state's Bureau of Land Management "did not remove the structure, which is considered private property," read a BLM statement posted on Facebook.